Imagine, locally produced textiles as available as local food.

 Who We Are

-Vancouver Island Fibreshed (VIF), situated upon unceded traditional Indigenous territories, links farmers, processors, makers and consumers in creating a local textile economy based on renewable resources and climate beneficial farming methods.
+Vancouver Island Fibreshed (VIF) links farmers, processors, makers, and consumers in creating a local textile economy based on renewable resources and climate-beneficial farming methods.
+We acknowledge that we are situated upon unceded traditional Indigenous territories.
+We help to bring local wool and alpaca yarn and fibres to customers across our area.

-VIF was created in 2018 and is based on the California Fibershed, the model that is spreading throughout North America, Europe and Australia.
+Active since 2018, VIF is affiliated with Fibershed, the model that is spreading throughout North America, Europe and Australia.
+We seek to enhance access to Canadian yarn and textile products.

 From the Blog